Milton Keynes Council Caravan and Camping Site Licence

 Once you application has been received, we will contact you and arrange to visit the proposed caravan site.
 Once the licence is issued, we will inspect the site at least once a year to ensure that the conditions of the licence are being met.

-If I don't hear from you for 8 weeks, can I assume it's been granted ("tacit consent")?
+If I don't hear from you, can I assume it's been granted ("tacit consent")?

 If I'm turned down, how do I appeal?